Control and Operation of Tokamaks

 The course is given in intensive format over two weeks.

-• The first week (6-10 February 2023) will be a mix of lectures and hands-on exercises, where students will be tasked to design their own tokamak controllers.
+• The first week (3-7 February 2023) will be a mix of lectures and hands-on exercises, where students will be tasked to design their own tokamak controllers.
 The students will have the opportunity to work with state-of-the-art tokamak control and simulation tools developed at SPC-EPFL to tackle a variety of problems.
 Live, full-time attendance to the first week is expected from all participants in the course.
+An optional Poster Session will be organised during the first week for students to showcase their work in the field.

-• The second week (13-17 February 2023) will feature lectures on advanced topics, and the students will have time to work on the exercise sets.
-Participants not wishing to stay in Switzerland for the full two weeks can choose to attend the lectures in the second week remotely.
+• The second week (10-14 February 2023) will feature lectures on advanced topics, and the students will have time to work on the exercise sets.
+Participants not able to stay in Switzerland for the full two weeks can choose to attend the lectures in the second week remotely.

 An oral exam will be held at the end of the second week for students wishing to obtain credits.